viet34tqc/file-storage/README.md

 ### Clerk webhooks

 In this project, we will try to connect Convext and Clerk.
-Specifically, we will update the database in Convex when we trigger an event in Clerk (create, update user, orgarnization...)
+Specifically, we will update the database in Convex when we trigger an event in Clerk (create, update user, organization, etc.)

 Clerk webhooks allow you to receive event notifications from Clerk, such as when a user is created or updated.
 When an event occurs, Clerk will send a POST request to your webhook endpoint URL.
 This endpoint is configured in the 'Webhook' section in Clerk Dashboard.
 You can also select the events which trigger this webhook